 Continuing onwards, the village of Raetihi is a gateway to the mountains, and home to the old Raetihi Royal Theatre, the Waimarino Museum, and a glow worm grotto.
 Visitors can stroll along the Makotuku River Track, or catch the Raetihi Country Market, on the 3rd Saturday of the month.
 Ohakune is ten minutes further east, by car, and seems like the big smoke by comparision.

 A fast-growing ski hub, Ohakune offers easy access to the Turoa ski slopes.
 In town, there are plenty of vibrant venues to check out after a day spent on the slopes.
-The Vertigo Climbing centre or Monkeys on Yo-Yos Indoor Skate Park should amuse the children if the weather is not great.
-Life quietens down in summer, but the Ohakune Mountain Road opens up a range of hikes and a stunning scenic drive through dense mountain beech forest, bonsai-like dwarf shrubs, and alpine flowers and shrubs.
+Ohakune is small enough to walk around, to find your bar or restaurant of choice, with Swiss chalet feel or without.
+The i-SITE visitor centre in town has local information and weather updates, and a playground next door.
+The Vertigo Climbing Centre should amuse the children if the weather is not great.
+Life quietens down in summer, but the Ohakune Mountain Road opens up a range of hikes and a stunning, scenic drive through dense mountain beech forest, bonsai-like dwarf shrubs, and alpine flowers and shrubs.

 From Ohakune, SH 49 continues on to the Tangiwai rail disaster memorial.
 Here, in 1953, a lahar flooded the Whangaehu River and destroyed the Tangiwai Railway Bridge, killing 153 people when the train plunged into the river.